 Washington activists come from all different backgrounds.
 You do not have to be a surfer to take part in your local chapter- many of our members enjoy photography, beach cleanups, and other water sports like diving, kayaking, and stand up paddle boarding – all you need is a passion for clean water and a commitment to fun and goals along with other chapter activists.
 Visit your local chapter’s page to see what is happening in your community and get active today!

-We have three staff in Washington working on a full-time basis to further the Surfrider mission and help support our chapter programs and campaigns.
+We have two staff in Washington working on a full-time basis to further the Surfrider mission and help support our chapter programs and campaigns.
 Below is a little bit about them, the committees that they serve on, and their contact information.

-In his role as the Washington Policy Manager, Gus coordinates the chapters role on statewide policy initiatives such as marine spatial planning and ocean acidification, distilling complex information into actionable pieces, and helping to elevate our collective voice on coastal conservation issues.
-Gus resides in the Rainier Beach neighborhood of South Seattle, and has been a member of the Surfrider staff for over 9 years in the Pacific Northwest.
-Gus coordinates the Washington Chapters Policy Advisory Committee, and also serves at the pleasure of the Governor on the Marine Resources Advisory Council focusing on implementing solutions on ocean acidification.
+In his role as the Washington Policy Manager, Gus coordinates the chapters role on statewide policy initiatives such as ocean protection, coastal resiliency and eliminating plastic pollution, distilling complex information into actionable pieces, and helping to elevate our collective voice on coastal conservation issues.
+Gus resides in the Rainier Beach neighborhood of South Seattle, and has been a member of the Surfrider staff for over 10 years in the Pacific Northwest.
+Gus coordinates the Washington Chapters Policy Advisory Committee, and also serves at the pleasure of the Governor as the ocean recreation representative on the Washington Coastal Marine Advisory Council, as well as the Marine Resources Advisory Council focusing on implementing solutions on ocean acidification.
 Additionally, he represents Surfrider on the Puget Sound Environmental Caucus as well as the Washington Environmental Priorities Coalition.
 In his free time, Gus enjoys surfing, snowboarding, gardening, kayaking/fishing, and hiking/camping.
 Contact Gus.